 The reason that the Download button has not been enabled is because it would activate a Download button for *all* ebooks, even ebooks that have 1-user licenses that we would not like to make downloadable since someone downloading that ebook would impede others' access to that title, even if it's not being used in real-time.
 Users who click on the Download button for a 1-user ebook would then receive an error message, which would likely cause confusion.
 Because EBSCO ebooks can be easily accessed offline by printing/saving to PDF, it was determined that this alternative is preferable to turning on the Download button.
 Feedback or questions about this feature can be directed to a Collections librarian.

 Chapter Downloads: Yes, if the publisher allows for that option.
-If a publisher allows print/saving/emailing their ebooks, then anywhere from 10-99 pages of an ebook can be printed/saved/emailed during a session, after which that option becomes "temporarily unavailable."
+If a publisher allows print/saving/emailing their ebooks, then up to 100 pages of an ebook can be printed/saved/emailed during a session, after which that option becomes "temporarily unavailable."
 For most of EBSCO's ebooks, this is a session-based limitation, meaning that when you close your ebook browser window and access the ebook again, this should reset your printing/saving/emailing limit.

 Note that EBSCO has its own method for counting pages that may not correspond with the print book pages.
 For instance, if you print/save/email 100 pages of a 300 page book, the EBSCO platform may actually print/save/email 260 book pages.

-The number of pages that can be printed/saved/emailed on the EBSCO platform is stated in the left-hand column when viewing an ebook on a desktop/laptop.
-See below.
+The number of pages that can be printed/saved/emailed on the EBSCO platform is stated under the "Chapter download, print email & save" in the Permissions section of an ebook's Detailed Record page.
+See below for an example.

 The best ebook link to provide library users is the Primo (library website) permalink.
 Finding a permalink that includes "alma" (rather than "cdi") in the last part of the URL is your best bet, since those records are more likely to be stable.